lqdev/cointerminal/README.md

 ---

 ##Upcoming Features
-+Allow for user input to customize currency displayed.
+* Allow for user input to customize currency displayed.